If browsers are the brand new running systems

 Download now: Intrusion detection policy (unfastened PDF)

-So, together with all of the new capabilities for builders, browsers want to feature extra options for customers to apprehend and manage what websites (and the approaching flood of Progressive Web apps that the latest browser standards will unleash) get to do on our computer systems.
+So, with all of the new capabilities for builders, browsers want to feature extra options for customers to apprehend and manage what websites (and the approaching flood of Progressive Web apps that the latest browser standards will unleash) get to do on our computer systems.

 Jessica J. Underwood